EIP-4844: Shard Blob Transactions

 The value of

-excess_data_gas can be calculated using the parent header and number of blobs in the block.
+excess_data_gas can be calculated using the parent header.

 HASH_OPCODE_BYTE) which reads

 index from the top of the stack

 uint256, and replaces it on the stack with

 index < len(tx.blob_versioned_hashes), and otherwise with a zeroed

 The opcode has a gas cost of